-Jane Edwards, Head of Communications, Global Product Management, BSI

-Jane holds a BSc in Chemistry and an MBA from Durham University.
-She has over 13 years' experience in the medical device industry, having previously worked for Coloplast in their ostomy and continence business.
-Jane's experience includes working within the pharmaceutical, chemical and telecoms industries for Glaxo Wellcome, ICI and Ericsson, allowing her to bring depth of knowledge from across many industries and technologies.
-Her current role in BSI allows her to work with technical reviewers across all disciplines ensuring that all BSI communications are accurate and relevant.
+Jane Edwards is the Head of Communications, Global Product Management, at the British Standards Institution (BSI).
+She holds a BSc in Chemistry and an MBA from Durham University.
+She has over 13 years' experience in the medical device industry, having previously worked for Coloplast in its ostomy and continence business.
+Jane's experience includes working within the pharmaceutical, chemical and telecoms industries for Glaxo Wellcome, ICI and Ericsson, allowing her to bring depth of knowledge from many industries and technologies.
+Her current role at BSI allows her to work with technical reviewers across all disciplines, ensuring that BSI communications are accurate and relevant.
 She is a member of the European Medical Writers Association.